E

 exegesis (noun)

 Critical explanation or interpretation of a text, especially of scripture.
-(OD)
+(NOA)

 exegetical (adjective)